There they all, all purpley and wonderful.

 Mashed and boiled, cut into strips and fried, coated in brown sugar and caramelized (kind of like the banana cue) or made into little fritters and sprinkled with sugar, like so – all of it will make you happy.

 Camotes could basically be everyone’s perfect snack.

 The day I brought my class to the houses to make these with the aunties in one of the houses, it was so so so hot.
 Wait, that’s every day in the Philippines.
 But I swear this day was extra hot.
-Supposedly this was a cooking lesson (for me and them!) and luckily I think my students were a) immune to the heat and b) in love with Camote Tops because they just dove right in with the grating, rinsing, stirring, frying, flipping, sprinkling, and eating.
+Supposedly this was a cooking lesson (for me and them!) and luckily I think my students were a) immune to the heat and b) in love with Camote Fritters because they just dove right in with the grating, rinsing, stirring, frying, flipping, sprinkling, and eating.

 Why is it that even in the hottest of hottness of all the hot, it’s still good to eat fried potatoes?
 I don’t even know, but it’s for real.

 The weird thing about being back home in the US – we’re coming up on the one year mark! what the what! – is that almost every day I think about how thankful I am to be wearing a sweatshirt, drinking safe water, and walking around on a sidewalk with green grass and lakes and clean air all around me.
 There are some beautiful things about this Minnesota-land.
 But yet there’s this little piece of my heart that is just aching to go back to the heat, the sweat, the dirt, the intensely gorgeous sunsets, the lizards running around in your kitchen, the motorcycle, and the love that is CSC.